fiskWasTaken/gonav/README.md

 Pull requests, etc. Please do not directly submit feature PRs; we want to avoid bloating the application and adding in features not related to the core functionality.

+### Wanted

+* Android Wear support -- anyone got a Smartwatch?
-NB: There are no unit tests.
+* There are no unit tests.
 I wanted to set up some instrumental test cases first thing, but I couldn't figure out how to get it working.
 If someone can figure that out so we can keep this automatically tested to a degree, that would be nice.

 ## License